Our Chalet: After Falk

 In the late 1980s, many of the walking sessions had to be cancelled due to lack of interest.
 The staff noticed that whereas in earlier years luggage was hauled by hand-cart, taxis were all that were used by this time.
 In the summer of 1986, Swiss law changed and banned underground oil tanks, which Our Chalet had.
 In 1988 Our Chalet had saved the funds to move the tanks to a new cellar under the kitchen porch.

 In 1990, the World Conference in Singapore gave permission for Our Chalet to build a new house to provide extra guest accommodation, conference facilities and office space.
 The new building, "Spycher", was officially opened in September 1999.
 There was extremely low attendance in 1991 because of low snowfall and the Gulf War.
 On World Thinking Day in 1998, Our Chalet became the first World Centre to launch its own web site.

 Salhani served as Guider-in-Charge until 1992, when she was replaced by Gweneth Smith of the United Kingdom.
-Smith had been a staff member at Our Chalet since 1973 and worked with four different Guiders-in-Charge as a secretary and ski instructor.
+Smith had been a staff member at Our Chalet since 1973 and worked with four Guiders-in-Charge as a secretary and ski instructor.
 Katharina Kalscics, of Austria, took over as Guider-in-Charge in 1997 and served until 2000.
 After Katharina departed, Ellie Duis was Acting Centre Manager, ensuring the smooth running of the centre until the arrival of Peter Neurauter, from the United Kingdom, who served as Guider-in-Charge from the end of 2000 to 2005.
 He was followed by Lars Bo Petersen from Denmark who served as Guider-in-Charge from 2006.
 In 2009 the title was changed to World Centre Manager and filled by Sally Thornton of Australia.
 From 2013 to the current day, this post is filled by Tanya Tulloch of USA.

 Yvonne "Cigogne" Cuénod (1900–1993), a Swiss Girl Guide Executive, was involved with Our Chalet for 61 years, from the beginning in 1932 until her death in 1993, and a staff member until 1953.
 She helped set up the original furnishings, regularly attended meetings, helped with cleaning, organised events, and handled relations with the local community.
 She was one of the three trainers at the first International Training Course for Guiders in 1932.